JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 The first step of Solari is also the most boring: rasterize a standard G-buffer.

+#### Why Raster?

 The G-buffer pass remains completely unchanged from standard Bevy (it's the same plugin).
 This might seem like a missed opportunity - after all, I could have used raytracing for primary visibility instead of rasterization - but there's an important reason I kept rasterization here.

 By using raster for primary visibility, I maintain the option for people to use low-resolution proxy meshes in the raytracing scene, while still getting high quality meshes and textures in the primary view.
 The raster meshes can be full resolution with all their geometric detail, while the raytracing acceleration structure contains simplified versions that are cheaper to trace against.

-This hybrid approach gives the best of both worlds: detailed primary surfaces, with efficient secondary rays.
+#### Attachments

 Bevy's G-buffer uses quite a bit of packing.
 The main attachment is a `Rgba32Uint` texture with each channel storing multiple values: